-Commented [ARN38]: Fixed misinterpretation of EPA's guidance in the SIP Call.
+Commented [ARN40]: Fixed misinterpretation of EPA's guidance in the SIP Call.
 This is still more definitive than EPA's guidance.
-See FR 80,No. 113, page 33980.
+See FR 80,No. 113, page 33980. i.e. highest anticipated emission rate that would occur would be modeled with appropriate meteorology for the location and the use of AERMOD or AERSCREEN.

-Commented [ARN39]: As noted before, this list reiterates that we cannot have an alternative emission scenario/standard that would allow for an applicable federal requirement to be exceeded.
+Commented [ARN41]: As noted before, this list reiterates that we cannot have an alternative emission scenario/standard that would allow for an applicable federal requirement to be exceeded.